 How to Sharpen Ceramic Knives: A Rule of Thumb

-How-To-Sharpen-Ceramic-Knives My main advice in hand positioning is to hold the knife with both of your hands, just like shown in the picture below.
+My main advice in hand positioning is to hold the knife with both of your hands, just like shown in the picture below.
 During the process of holding the blade, implement slight force consistently with your fingers.
 Also, another piece of advice is to make sure that zero flex occurs.
 This will prevent your ceramic knife from breaking in half.
 Not to mention, it is way easier to control the blade when you hold the blade that way with your hands.

 Speaking about the movements themselves, there is no huge difference in moving your fingers up or down before sharpening the ceramic knife.
 As for me, I prefer moving my fingers from top to bottom.
 But that is just the thing that I favor – not a rule.
 In any way, the knife will get sharp regardless of your movements: from top to bottom, from bottom to top, only going downward, or only sharpening the ceramic knife in an upward manner.
 A sharper angle of the survival sharpener will lead to a sharper knife for a little while until the edge chips off in your food and breaks into small chips.